Nazpe/Thesis/README.txt

 -> Cluster Analysis: the data is clustered and separated in different populations;
 -> logistic Regression Mortality in different populations: localized models are obtained and evaluated.

 Note: The Data is not present in this repo.
+The dataset used in this project contains protected hospital data and cannot be shared publicly due to privacy and compliance regulations.